erinhp/SSE/README.md

 ```
 4. Test SSE with Emotion Challenge dataset
     Now we provide three models for testing the Emotion Challenge dataset.
 To use demo you need to download our pretrained SSE models, please download the model manually from [BaiduYun](https://pan.baidu.com/s/1cdJvGi), and put it under `$models`.
-	You can use the command in ·test_SSE_HoloNet.sh· like this to get face emotion recognition result for each frame:
+	You can use the command in `test_SSE_HoloNet.sh` like this to get face emotion recognition result for each frame:
 ```
    #extract features leveldb
    rm -r examples/sse_holonet_features/ && ./build/tools/extract_features.bin models/SSE/SSE_HoloNet_trval_iter_69500.caffemodel script/SSE-HoloNet/SSE_holonet_test.prototxt prob examples/sse_holonet_features 215 leveldb GPU